 As an opportunity for elementary school students to experience the joys and wonders of science, we hold ‘TechnoPro Kids Science,’ which conducts various scientific experiments at elementary schools in each region.

 In collaboration with local PTAs and Boards of Education, TechnoPro Group engineers act as teachers and conduct experiments using chemicals, electricity, heat, and magnetic force.
 These experiment classrooms are operated in a hands-on format, where each child does not just watch, but actually physically operates the experiments with their own hands and body.

 The Shanti Volunteer Association adds local language translation stickers to Japanese picture books so that children can read them, and delivers them to elementary schools in various countries and regions such as Myanmar, Laos, Cambodia, and other Southeast Asian areas.
 The SVA has operated the book delivery campaign since 1999.

 The TechnoPro Group endorses this activity.
 As well as donating picture books, employees participate as volunteers in sticking on the local language stickers.
-In August 2019, employees produced picture books with their families at our headquarters in Roppongi Hills.
+Employees produced picture books with their families at our headquarters in Roppongi Hills.